When a U.S. citizen dies in Panama, the American Citizen Services Unit (ACS) of the US Embassy assists the family and friends in the following ways:

 For every American citizen who dies in Panama, the Embassy prepares a Consular Report of Death of an American Citizen Abroad.
 This certificate is based on the Panama death certificate and is valid for use in the United States.
 The ACS unit can issue up to 20 copies of the report that will be sent to the Next of Kin.

-In order to begin the Consular Report of Death Abroad certificate, e-mail us at email@example.com with scanned copies of the following documents:
+To begin the Consular Report of Death Abroad certificate, please e-mail us at email@example.com with scanned copies of the following documents:

-- Naturalization Certificate of the deceased (if this is available)
+- Naturalization Certificate of the deceased (if naturalized U.S. citizen)

 - U.S. passport of the deceased

-- Completion of REPORT OF DEATH OF A U.S. CITIZEN OR U.S. NON-CITIZEN NATIONAL ABROAD FORM.
+- Completed REPORT OF DEATH OF A U.S. CITIZEN OR U.S. NON-CITIZEN NATIONAL ABROAD FORM, DS-2060.

-To obtain a Panama Death Certificate, you can go to The Panamanian Civil Registry main office in Ancon, which is open from Monday to Friday 7:00 am -3:00 pm, or a funeral home can assist you in obtaining this certificate.
+To obtain a Panamanian death certificate, please visit The Panamanian Civil Registry main office in Ancon.
+The funeral home may also assist you in obtaining this certificate.

 DISPOSITION OF REMAINS REPORT